nmaudet/fairdiv-indivisible-items/README.md

 > Chapitre 12.Cambridge University Press.

 ## Organisation
-The code is divided in three main modules:
+The code is divided in four main modules:
-* problem.py
-* protocols.py
-* fairnessmeasures.py
+* `problem.py` allows to define various problems
+* `fairnessmeasures.py` defines different functions to compute fairness measures
+* `mipsolving.py` implements MIP formulations for fair optimisation problems
+* `protocols.py` implements several protocols discussed in the chapter (adjusted winner, picking sequences, Liption et al., etc.)

+It is accompanied with a Jupyter Notebook illustrating the different notions.

 ## Dependencies
 Requires to have installed: